 Jennifer E. Wellman is a Principal of the firm.
-Her practice focuses on criminal defense in federal and state courts, as well as § 1983 litigation.
+Her practice is focused on criminal defense in federal and state courts, counsel to individuals and businesses facing investigations and inquiries from federal and state regulatory agencies, and civil rights litigation.

 Education: